xjuneau1/axios-requests-practice/README.md

 # Use the API from this website: https://animechan.vercel.app/
 ________________________________________
 ________________________________________
-#### Fork and clone this repository, open your terminal in the directory then do:
+<h4 align="center">Fork and clone this repository, open your terminal in the directory then do:</h4>

 ```javascript
 npm install
 ```

-This will install the axios dependency for you.
+<p align="center">This will install the axios dependency for you.</p>
 ________________________________________
 ________________________________________